SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_driver_follower/readme.md

 - The I2C will be configured in follower mode.
 The SCL and SDA lines of leader controller are connected to Follower's SCL and SDA pins.
 - Here the SCL and SDA lines of follower are configured as internal pull-up.
-- There are three configurable I2C Leader/Follower controllers in M4 - two in the MCU HP peripherals (I2C1, I2C2) and one in the MCU ULP subsystem (ULP_I2C).
+- There are three configurable I2C controllers in M4 - two in the MCU HP peripherals (I2C1, I2C2) and one in the MCU ULP subsystem (ULP_I2C).
+For I2C follower all instances will in MCU HP mode.
 - The I2C interface allows the processor to serve as a leader or follower on the I2C bus.
 - I2C can be configured with following features
   - I2C standard compliant bus interface with open-drain pins